 Why does the world think that they have any right to discuss my daughter’s hormones at a committee meeting, or even worse, in the company of people who are poised to pass dangerous laws and regulations about her?
 This is where things are just so unfairly different.
 This is something that we watch my daughter struggle with and it is infuriating to me that people think they should get to have a say in it.
 I will never discount anyone’s struggles.
 Anxiety and depression among children are real and dangerous.
 But can’t we all agree that my family and every other family in the transgender community have the right to address these struggles with privacy and dignity?

 How can you help?
 I encourage you to visit the Human Rights Campaign: Parents for Transgender Equality National Council for information and resources.
-If you have a trans child in your life I invite you to visit my website Narwhal Magic Kindness and request an affirmation package.
+If you have a trans child in your life I invite you to visit the organization I co-founded, Narwhal Magic Kindness, and request an affirmation package.
 The best gift you can give a trans youth is the gift of love and affirmation.

 7 thoughts on “Precariously Poised on the Precipice of Puberty”

 Parents and children should absolutely have the right to navigate this very personal journey together privately.
 This is not the business of anyone else, particularly legislators.